 The 13 stone alignments in the rest of Scotland are situated beyond the main clusters.
 These isolated examples unsurprisingly vary considerably, but all consist of at least three stones aligned along a common axis.
 The alignments at Brodgar Farm and Broomend of Crichie are directly associated with henges whilst three at Torhousekie are situated close to stone circles.
 Indeed one of them is in the centre of a stone circle.
 In common with the identified Scottish regions the stones comprising the alignments are generally large.

-Map showing the distribution of stone rows in the rest of Scotland.
-Click on map to open an interactive version permitting direct access to the individual Gazetteer entries.
+Interactive map showing the distribution of stone rows in the rest of Scotland.

 Rest of Scotland stone alignments at a glimpse